JasonGiedymin/express-messages-bootstrap/Readme.md

 # Express Messages

-The _express-messages-bootstrap_ module provides flash notification rendering compatible with [Bootstrap](http://twitter.github.com/bootstrap/) CSS.
+The _express-messages-bootstrap_ module provides flash notification rendering that is compatible with [Bootstrap](http://twitter.github.com/bootstrap/) & [fBootstrap](http://ckrack.github.com/fbootstrapp/#alerts) CSSs frameworks.
 This module is based on TJ Holowaychuk's express-messages.
-To use simply assign it to a dynamic helper:
+To use, simply assign it to a dynamic helper:

     app.dynamicHelpers({ messages: require('express-messages-bootstrap') });

+## This Fork Code

+The main github branch is considered stable.
+GA's should be Tagged.
+Major changes are milestoned.
+If you want bleeding edge changes look for the highest versioned beta branch.

+At this point, this fork is seperately maintained.

 ## Installation